kfischer-okarin/digital-garden/notes/someday.md

 # Books

 ## Gamedev
+- Art and Fear (not directly gamedev but art)
 - The Art of Game Design: A Book of Lenses, Third Edition
 - Game Feel: A Game Designer's Guide to Virtual Sensation
 - Rules of Play: Game Design Fundamentals